Case Study: Round Rock, TX

 For pastors and outreach leaders, this approach is uniquely “doable”:

-The city defines real needs (no guessing, no duplication).
+The city defines real needs.
+No guessing and no duplication.

 Volunteers get a clear win in a short, organized time window.